Paul Kariya: 1998–2003

 Fully recovered for the start of the 1998–99 season, Kariya returned to NHL play in October 1998.
 During a 3–2 loss against the Detroit Red Wings in November 1998, he put a team-record 12 shots on goal.
 Kariya established several other Ducks records in the first half of the campaign, including a 17-game point-scoring streak on home ice that ended on January 15, 1999.
 He finished with the second 100-plus point season of his career with 39 goals and a personal best 62 assists.
 His assists total set a Ducks record that stood for ten years until Ryan Getzlaf recorded 66 in 2008–09.
 He ranked third in point-scoring among NHL scorers, behind Selänne and leader Jaromír Jágr of the Pittsburgh Penguins, while ranking first in the NHL with 429 shots on goal.
 Ranked sixth in the West, the Mighty Ducks drew the Red Wings in the opening round of the 1999 playoffs.
 In Game 3, Kariya blocked a shot with his skate, breaking his right foot.
 Unavailable for Game 4, the Ducks lost to the Red Wings and were eliminated.
-Prior to his injury, Kariya had a goal and four points over three games.
+Before his injury, Kariya had a goal and four points over three games.
 Kariya's comeback season following injury was capped off with his third NHL first team All-Star distinction, receiving 47 of the possible 58 first-place votes for the left-wing position from the Professional Hockey Writers' Association.
 Kariya was also nominated for the League's Bill Masterton Trophy, awarded for perseverance, sportsmanship and dedication to hockey; he lost to Tampa Bay Lightning forward John Cullen, who attempted to return to the NHL after missing the previous season with non-Hodgkin lymphoma.
 While Selänne finished as second runner-up for the Lady Byng Trophy, Kariya finished sixth in voting.

 Having played the final year of his contract, Kariya agreed on a new three-year deal with the Ducks, reported to be worth between $32 and $33 million, during the ensuing summer.
 The contract was signed on June 30, 1999, one day before he was set to become a restricted free agent.
 In the three seasons that ensued, Kariya's offensive production decreased, a period that coincided with the Mighty Ducks failing to qualify for the playoffs each year.